Turfjs/turf/README.md

 - combine

 **In Progress**
-- buffer (working on a Point; Lines and Polygons coming soon)
+- buffer (works on a Point; Lines and Polygons coming soon)

 **Planned Features**